The story...

 Two of my favorite civil war characters are Thomas (Stonewall) Jackson and Abraham (Abe) Lincoln.
 I understand that the typical "sustaining" diet for a soldier was about a pound of meat and a pound of bread or flour per day.
 Similarly, Abraham Lincoln had a simple diet and may have ate one boiled egg for breakfast when visiting the troops.
 The egg seems like a good choice in a civil war camp - you could count on it being clean after you peeled off that natural protective shell.

 Might the only church in town provide the food, or sustenance, for living a "good life."
 Wendy's marketing campaign "where's the beef?" seems like an appropriate question to ask.
-I expect the only church in town would be known for offering the path to a "good life" that's consistently worked out within the revealed Word of God.
-People would witness this good life in "actualities" and through real people with skin on them - people walking humbly with God.
+The only church in town may be known for offering the path to a "good life."
+A path that's consistently walked with the light of the Word of God's illumination.
+People would witness this good life in "actualities" and through real people with skin on them.
 An advertising campaign wouldn't be necessary.

 Just for today...